csejay3chauhan/microsodt-engage-22-project/README.md

 ## About
 * Django web framework is used for the development of the whole web app.
-OpenCv and face_recognition API's were used for the development of Face Recognizzer.
-The Face Recognizer can detect multiple face at a time and mark their attendance into Database.
+* OpenCv and face_recognition API's were used for the development of Face Recognizzer.
+* The Face Recognizer can detect multiple face at a time and mark their attendance into Database.

-* Note: When we start taking attendance through the portal, sometime it might be taking time due to Opencv and Face recognition.

-* Note: Python version 3.9.13 is use for this project.
-And dlib package required for installation of face_recognition api is also uploaded
+* Note: Python version 3.9.13 is use for this Project And dlib package required for installation of face_recognition api is also uploaded

 ## Key Features